Banyango/rust-simplehttp/Readme.md

 ```
 usage:
     -p [PORT] : defaults to listening on port 3000 but you can specify another port to listen on.
+    -v [VERBOSE] : print extra debug info about request/responses and such.

 Server will listen on localhost:3000